The Power of Pu-erh

 One factor is gallic acid, a natural anti-oxidant that is also an anti-fungal, antiviral, and anti-obesity agent.
 The fermentation process of pu-erh elevates the levels of gallic acid, while reducing catechins.
 In a 2001 study, scientists at University of Massachusetts and University of Michigan found that pu-erh had twice the amount of gallic acid than black tea and four times that of green.
 (Conversely, pu-erh has a third of the amount of catechins found in green tea.)
 (5)

 The history of pu-erh is as tantalizing as the health benefits swirling around it.
 Since the Tang Dynasty, the tea was harvested in Yunnan Province from forest trees of the Six Famous Tea Mountains.
 The tea was processed, sun-dried, packed into bamboo baskets and transported to areas near the central city of Pu-erh where it was rehydrated, steamed, compressed into bricks, and put on pack animals for the long journey to Tibet and beyond.
 During the Song Dynasty, pu-erh – which developed a mellow, aged taste during transport– was exchanged for horses; hence the name Tea Horse Road.
 It soon became known for its medicinal properties as well as taste.
 Because aging took so long – sometimes ten to 30 years – Chinese scientists in the 1950s found a faster way to age the tea with a similar result.
 The result was “shou” — cooked or fermented tea –as contrast to “sheng” the raw tea aged for years.
 Today, pu-erhs come from other provinces in China and Vietnam, but in 2003, the Chinese government degreed that authentic pu-erh can only come from Yunnan.
+In contrast, modern methods can produce faster results, but may not achieve the same depth of flavor or potential value.
+This can make a significant difference, especially for collectors willing to pay a premium for traditionally aged Pu-erh, which can cost upwards of a 1000 dollar loan for a single cake.

 In the final sip, pu-erh remains alluring and simply delicious, regardless of health claims, “ “It’s like believing in God,” says Roy Fong.
 “If you are a religious person, you think God is responsible for everything.
 But if you are somewhat religious and you have common sense, you know you have to do your part too.”